gnembon/fabric-carpet/docs/scarpet/language/Containers.md

 For maps there are no modes available (yet, seems there is no reason to).
 It replaces the value under the supplied key (address), or sets it if not currently present.

+<u>**Matrices**</u>

+For matrices, there are no modes available (no real need).
+It still requires address of a coordinate pair.
+If the coordinate is within the matrix, it will set that value to that number, if it's outside, it will return null.

 <u>**NBT Tags**</u>